ToyotaCRDL/mahos/misc/paper/paper.md

 # Summary

-The experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science and engineering, or related areas.
+Experimental researchers often face challenges building up the systems to automate their measurement procedures in physical science and engineering, or related areas.
 While simple automation could be done by a single script, systematic orchestration is required to handle complex cases.
 The measurement automation typically requires several pieces of programs in diverse layers:
 1) low-level drivers to communicate with the instruments,
-2) high-level measurement logics or analysis algorithms, and
+2) high-level measurement logic or analysis algorithms, and
 3) graphical user interfaces (GUIs) or top-level automation scripts.

 A `modular` framework is necessary to write maintainable programs for this purpose.
-On such a framework, the pieces of codes are organized within high-level abstraction mechanisms (module, class, etc.) and the interfaces are cleanly defined.
+In such a framework, the pieces of code are organized within high-level abstraction mechanisms (module, class, etc.) and the interfaces are clearly defined.

-The `distributed` messaging is one of the modern approaches for building extensible computing or control system.
+`Distributed` messaging is one of the modern approaches for building flexible computing or control systems.
-In this approach, individual programs run on multiple computers and they exchange the data by using messaging mechanism.
+In this approach, individual programs run on multiple computers and they exchange the data by using a messaging mechanism.
 Each program works in concert with the other to realize the system's functions.

 Although there are several `modular` frameworks for laboratory automation,